-Please give us a minimum of 24 hours notice for repeat prescriptions, as we must have each prescription checked by a veterinary surgeon.
-The vet may not be immediately available.
-Your pet must also be examined by one of our vets at regular intervals for us to be able to prescribe drugs on an ongoing basis.
-We are happy to accept unused medications back for disposal only, as drugs which have left the premises are no longer fit for resale.
-Therefore, unfortunately , we are unable to provide a refund.
+Please give us a minimum of 24 hours notice for all prescription requests aseach must be checked by a veterinary surgeon prior to issue.
+Your pet has to be examined by one of our vets at regular intervals to enable us to prescribe drugs on an ongoing basis.
+We are happy to accept unused medications back but for disposal only, as drugs which have left the premises are no longer deemed fit for resale.
+Written Prescriptions are available if you’d prefer, please ask.

 Ownership of records